-we think you're pretty cool, but convincing someone on the internet of that in 300 characters or less...that's a big ask. to avoid having to whip out thesaurus.com and try to impress people with fancy words like gregarious or effervescent or pernicious (which is probably not how you want to describe yourself anyway), here's 5 tips to help you create the perfect profile - and just in time to put you in the running to win a date with Boop x AVC!
+we think you're pretty cool, but convincing someone on the internet of that in 300 characters or less...that's a big ask. to avoid having to whip out thesaurus.com and try to impress people with fancy words like gregarious or effervescent or pernicious (which is probably not how you want to describe yourself anyway), here are 5 tips to help you create the perfect profile.

 1. come as you are